bullbin/tools_layton3/README.md

 # Professor Layton and the Lost Future (5294) Reverse-Engineering
 <i>(Professor Layton and the Unwound Future (5200) in America)</i>
+<br><b>This has been replaced by madhatter which has the same capabilities but comes with support for saner image formats and NDS decompression.
+This remains as a reference, please use that instead!</b>

 <br>By default, scripts expect uncompressed assets.
 There is code available for decompression but it needs to be called.

 ### Scripts